 Dumbledore shares these words with Harry while visiting him in the hospital wing following Harry's battle with Professor Quirrell.
 Harry mentions some questions he wants answered about his history and his parents' deaths, and Dumbledore urges him to treat the truth with reverence and caution.
 Ultimately, the headmaster decides that there are some answers Harry isn't ready to hear—at least not yet.

 During the same conversation as the above quote, Dumbledore tells Harry that Nicolas Flamel and Flamel's wife have decided to leave the Philosopher's Stone destroyed—and therefore to die—in order to stop Voldemort.
 The quote itself plays on the common human fear of death, and twists it in a positive light.
+Once again, this Dumbledore quote shows the headmaster's incredible ability to help Hogwarts students understand the greater picture.

 “It does not do to dwell on dreams and forget to live.” –The Philosopher’s Stone

 Another of the most insightful passages in the entire series comes from Dumbledore, here describing the dangers of the mirror of Erised (the spelling of “desire” backwards—mirrored, if you will).
-Both Harry and Dumbledore are drawn to the mirror by the profound loss they've experience in their lives, but the headmaster warns Harry that "This mirror gives us neither knowledge nor truth.
+Both Harry and Dumbledore are drawn to the mirror by the profound loss they've experienced in their lives, but the headmaster warns Harry that "This mirror gives us neither knowledge nor truth.
 Men have wasted away in front of it, even gone mad."
 Eventually, Dumbledore moves the mirror for Harry's protection.

 "It is our choices, Harry, that show what we truly are, far more than our abilities.” –Chamber of Secrets